openstack/governance/resolutions/20200803-distributed-project-leadership.rst

 The project teams are expected to have at least the following required liaison
 roles:

-* Release liaison: The `release liaison`_ is responsible for requesting releases for deliverables produced by the project team.
+* Release liaison: The :repo:`openstack/releases/src/branch/master/data/release_liaisons.yaml`
+  is responsible for requesting releases for deliverables produced by the project team.
 In addition, release liaisons generally review requests for Feature Freeze Exception (FFE).

 * tact-sig liaison: Historically named the "infra Liaison".
 It is responsible for the health of the CI jobs run in the OpenStack Zuul CI.
 In the event that there is an issue with those jobs, this liaison will be a point of contact for the `TaCT SIG`_.
-Also, a +1 from at least one tact-sig liaison will be required for changes in the `project_config repository`_.
+Also, a +1 from at least one tact-sig liaison will be required for changes in the :repo:`openstack/project-config`.

 * Security liaison: the security liaison is the contact person to help assessing the impact of any security reported issues in the project team deliverables,